 Jasper is another beautiful crystal that you can find in many places across Texas.
 Some of the best locations to find it include the Terlingua Creek in Western Texas, the Glass Mountains, Eagle Pass, or the Rio Grande River.

-Around Hidalgo County, especially in Sullivan City, jasper can also be found, as well as Webb County, in Laredo.
+Around Hidalgo County, especially in Sullivan City, jasper can also be found, as well as in Webb County, in Laredo.

 TIP: Opals are beautiful gemstones but you need to be careful when buying them on the internet.
-There is a lot of fake opals so it is always good to know the differences between real and fake opals.
+There are a lot of fake opals so it is always good to know the differences between real and fake opals.
 Find out more in the article below:

 What Fossils Can You Find in Texas?